cynotebo/KM-Workshop/Module 2.md

 # Introduction to Azure Functions and Custom Skills
 Objective: Introduce the tools and provide concepts key to building [custom skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface).
 Building a custom skill gives you a way to insert transformations unique to your content.
 A custom skill executes independently, applying whatever enrichment step you require and allowing you to develop extremely powerful and domain specific knowledge mining solutions.

-In this module we will develope a custom skill to extend the data that was indexed in the previous module.
+In this module we will develop a custom skill to extend the data that was indexed in the previous module.
 Your new skill will identify and extract disease names from the data set and store them as entities in a separate field attached to the document.
 By doing this, it will allow us to leverage capabilities such as:

 1) Leveraging [facets](https://docs.microsoft.com/en-us/azure/search/search-filters-facets) to show the diseases and their counts that are mentioned in the corpus of search results
 2) [Filtering](https://docs.microsoft.com/en-us/azure/search/search-filters) documents that refer to a specific disease